eco fabrics, fair wages, clean dyes

 Viscose from Bamboo

-We source ethically-made bamboo fabric because it feels like clouds, it has a wash-and-wear lifespan that lasts for years longer than most fabrics, and breaks down into the soil at the end of it's life.
+We source ethically-made bamboo fabric because it feels like clouds, it has a wash-and-wear lifespan that lasts for years longer than most other natural fabrics like cotton, and it breaks down into the soil at the end of its life unlike polyester and nylon as examples.
 The fibers used to make our fabric have channels that will absorb moisture and wick it away from the skin, keeping you cool and dry.

 We have a high standard when testing our laces for quality and comfort before launching them into our line of impactful intimates.
-We want to ensure that you may wash and dry our products hundreds of times and hardly notice any wear.
+We want to ensure that you may wash and dry our products hundreds of times and hardly notice any wear and tear.
+Longer wear means less end waste on the environment.